-Caron is our contact coordinator and is responsible for managing and organising school transport and contact within the agency.
+Caron is our support services coordinator and is responsible for managing and organising school transport and contact within the agency.

 "I love being part of this amazing team, the variation of my duties along with the people I meet makes my job so unique.
 I've never worked in such a special environment, it's great to feel like you 'fit'."